 Have you ever tasted a pot brownie?
-Have you done cannabis cooking before and created your own delicacy?
+Do you have experience with cannabis cooking?
 Have you had a bad experience with marijuana edibles and no longer want to try it?
-Don’t let a bad experience prevent you from indulging in cannabis cooking.
-You don’t have to eat the end product.
+Don't let a bad experience prevent you from indulging in cannabis cooking.
+You don't have to eat the end product.
 However, you could give it another chance because the marijuana strain you used could have had a high level of THC.
-Either way, let’s talk about this some more.
+Either way, let's talk about this some more.

 The Initial Process